automata-network/docs/docs/index.md

-# Automata
+# Automata Network

-**Automata** is a decentralized service protocol that provides middleware-like services for dApps to achieve traceless privacy, high assurance and frictionless computation.
+**Automata Network** is a decentralized service protocol that provides middleware-like services for dApps to achieve traceless privacy, high assurance and frictionless computation.

 ## [**The MEV Wiki**](./mev/introduction.md)